 No matter the business domain, what we saw over and over is that technical people have latent product ideas, and product people have latent technical ideas.
 The key here is bridging the silos and opening up opportunities for listening and acting upon this knowledge.

 The end goal is to have the people closest to the “problem” – and therefore likely the most knowledge – involved together at the right touchpoints during the digital lifecycle.
-This will almost always involve several different teams and likely ones that don’t communicate very well.
+This will almost always involve several teams and likely ones that don’t communicate very well.

 When teams are aligned around a common strategy and have a lightweight but powerful lifecycle as guard rails, the speed of execution, the collaboration between business units, and job satisfaction can all be positively impacted.
 And this leads to an increase in the quality and quantity of digital output.